-Abandoned baby giraffe in South Africa, who pics went viral after befriending dog, dies
+Abandoned baby giraffe in South Africa, whose pics went viral after befriending dog, dies

 A baby giraffe that became unlikely best friends with a dog after being abandoned in the wild has died, the "heartbroken" South African animal orphanage announced Friday on Facebook.

-Jazz collapsed on Thursday at the Rhino Orphanage from hyphema coupled with brain hemorrhaging due to either a genetic defect or an under-developed value system, the orphanage said.
+Jazz collapsed on Thursday at the Rhino Orphanage from hyphema coupled with brain hemorrhaging due to either a genetic defect or an under-developed valve system, the orphanage said.

 "He couldn't regulate blood pressure to his brain and therefore bleeding between the ventricles occurred," the orphanage wrote.
 "All our efforts were in vain."